FCA’s New GI Pricing Practices, Product Governance and Product Value

 - A requirement that when a firm offers a renewal price to a customer it can be no greater than the equivalent new business price for a new customer;

-- additional product governance rules that require firms to have processes in place to deliver products that offer fair value to customers with these new processes applying to all general insurance and pure protection products;
+- Additional product governance rules that require firms to have processes in place to deliver products that offer fair value to customers with these new processes applying to all general insurance products and this will include onerous considerations in respect of distribution and remuneration arrangements;

-- onerous reporting requirements to support the ongoing supervision of the home and motor insurance markets.
+- Detailed reporting requirements to support the ongoing supervision of the home and motor insurance markets (to include reporting by intermediaries on premium finance and fees/charges that are levied).

 By the end of this webinar you will gain an overview of: